Best Crypto Exchanges in the USA

 - Available in 43 states, with the exclusions being: Connecticut, Hawaii, Idaho, Louisiana, New York, Texas and Vermont

-The platform is by no means perfect, and it lacks the sheer diversity and quantity of cryptocurrencies that Gate.io and the original Binance service have, but it does still offer a strong option in the current climate.
-This is unless you’re living in one of the 7 states that have not yet permitted a Money Transmitter License: Connecticut, Hawaii, Idaho, Louisiana, New York, Texas and Vermont.
+The platform is by no means perfect, and it lacks the sheer diversity and quantity of cryptocurrencies that Gate.io and the original Binance service have.
+However, it does still offer a strong option in the current climate.
+This is unless you’re living in one of the 7 states that have not yet permitted a Money Transmitter License: Connecticut, Hawaii, Idaho, Louisiana, New York, Texas, and Vermont.

 Coin Clarity’s Sleeper Pick